zopefoundation/zc.zk/src/zc/zk/README.txt

        Boolean, defaulting to false, indicating whether to do a dry run of the import, without applying any changes.

-``export_tree(path[, ephemeral[, name]])``
-    Export a tree to a text representation.

-    path
-      The path to export.

-    ephemeral
-       Boolean, defaulting to false, indicating whether to include ephemeral nodes in the export.
-Including ephemeral nodes is mainly useful for visualizing the tree state.

-    name
-       The name to use for the top-level node.

-       This is useful when using export and import to copy a tree to a different location and name in the hierarchy.

-       Normally, when exporting the root node, ``/``, the root isn't included, but it is included if a name is given.

-``delete_recursive(path[, dry_run])``
-   Delete a node and all of it's sub-nodes.

-   Ephemeral nodes or nodes containing them are not deleted.

-   The dry_run option causes a summary of what would be deleted to be printed without actually deleting anything.

-``get_children(path)``
-   Get a list of the names of the children the node at the given path.

-   This is more efficient than ``children`` when all you need is to read the list once, as it doesn't create a `zc.zk.Children`_ object.

-``get_properties(path)``
-   Get the properties for the node at the given path as a dictionary.

-   This is more efficient than ``properties`` when all you need is to read the properties once, as it doesn't create a `zc.zk.Properties`_ object.

 ``ln(source, destination)``
    Create a symbolic link at the destination path pointing to the source path.